Sreenivas-Gurram-AIML/AI-Trading-Platform/README.md

    git clone https://github.com/your-repository/ai-trading-platform.git
    cd ai-trading-platform

-2. Set Up the Frontend
+2. **Set Up the Frontend**
     Navigate to the frontend directory and install dependencies:
-    'cd frontend/my-app'
-    'npm install'
-    'npm start'
+    ```bash
+    cd frontend/my-app
+    npm install
+    npm start

     This will start the development server for the React application.

 3. Set Up the Python Environment (Assuming use of virtualenv)